-Algal blooms most frequently occur in nutrient-rich waters, particularly during the hot, calm summer months.
-Most algae are harmless and are an important part of the food web.
+Algal blooms most frequently occur in nutrient-rich waters, particularly during the hot summer months.
+Most algae are harmless and are an important part of the food chain.
 Algae are naturally present in slow moving streams, lakes, coastal waters and ponds.
-Algae blooms can cause serious impacts to the environment and public health:
+Some, algae blooms, such as Blue-Green algae, can cause serious impacts to the environment and public health: